calimero-project/calimero.distribution/README.md

 Learn to Fly
 ============

-Additional documentation is also available via

-* a quick guide with examples at https://calimero-project.github.io/
-* the README.md files (Markdown formatted) in the various `*-sources.jar` files

 Open a terminal and change to the directory with the extracted distribution files.
 Ensure a Java interpreter is available by executing

 	java

 on the terminal.
 The minimum required JRE is Java ME CDC Foundation Profile based on Java version 1.4 (note, that future Calimero releases will require Java 8).
+In the following examples, replace _x_ with your Calimero version.
 The command

 	java -jar calimero-core-x.jar

 should print some information about the library.
 That information can also be queried directly in software through methods of the class `tuwien.auto.calimero.Settings`.

-In the following examples we use the Calimero tools, replace _x_ with your Calimero version.
 Note, that on Windows the separator for class path entries (`-cp`) is `;`, on Linux/OSX `:` is used.
 All of the Calimero tools offer a `-help` option, which prints a list of supported command line options.

 To discover KNXnet/IP routers